Fredrik01/atom-calculate/README.md

 # Atom calculate package

-Summarizes all selected figures or selected rows and writes the result to the clipboard.
+Summarizes either all selected figures or all figures in the document and displays the result in a notification.

+##### Handles
+- Multiline selections
+- Multiple selections
+- Entire documents